jannik-reissfelder/thesis/ReadME.md

 ## Credits
 This project was developed by Jannik Reißfelder.
-Special thanks to ATB Leibniz-Institute Potsdam, Department of Data Science, and all contributors to the project.
+Special thanks to ATB Leibniz-Institute Potsdam, Department of Data Science.

 ## Contact
 For support or collaboration, please contact me.